Complex Criminal Law

 Preparation and substantiation of applications for retrial, in which the applicant will generally need to present new facts or evidence – often obtained through own investigations – capable of demonstrating that the original judgment may be wrong. - Enforcement of sentences

-Questions of suspension of sentence on probation, relaxed regimes of imprisonment, and early release on licence.
+Questions of suspension of sentence on probation, relaxed regimes of imprisonment, and early release on license.

 Approach in criminal cases